DLT4EU: Using blockchain technology for public good

 There are two main pillars within the program:

 - The Virtual Field Labs (VFL): virtual spaces for collaboration and practical exploration of DLTs for public good in close collaboration with real beneficiaries and challenges.

-- Curated Acceleration Program: co-designed and delivered by each partner in London, Amsterdam, and Barcelona, this pillar will underpin the development of the DLT prototypes with a taught program that covers technical expertise, business model development, legal guidance, and impact assessment.
+- Curated Acceleration Program: co-designed and delivered by each partner in London, Amsterdam, and Barcelona, this pillar will underpin the development of the DLT prototypes with a taught program that covers technical expertise, business model development,

 Sharing and expanding collective knowledge

 The curated acceleration programme, co-designed and delivered by the partner consortium, cross-cuts each VFL with a taught programme covering DLT technical expertise, business model development, legal guidance and open source licensing, impact-driven investment, UX / UI design, and impact assessment.